Overview

 Reporting

-The report shows Proposal, as well as Appointment, expenses.
+The Expenses report shows Proposal and Appointment expenses.
 A user may filter by date(s), and then download the report for data sorting.

-However, the Appointment Details and End of Month reports provide the best overall margin % with breakdowns of category such as labor and materials.
+The Appointment Details and End of Month reports provide the best overall margin percentage with breakdowns of category such as labor and materials.

-If you didn't need as much detail, then the Appointment Summary report allow for additional filtering or you can edit the settings to show summarized daily, weekly, monthly by completed, scheduled, or queued appointments.
-This report will not connect it to an existing proposal or invoice # the way the Appointment Details report can.
+If you are looking for a more general overview, then the Appointment Summary report allows you to edit the settings to show summarized daily, weekly, monthly appointment overviews by completed, scheduled, or queued appointments.
+This report will not connect to an existing proposal or invoice number the way the Appointment Details report can.

 FAQs